 At Esurance, we believe in doing our part for the environment.
-And we love trees.
+So if we have a chance to save a tree, we’re on it.
 From the thousands and thousands of trees we save by conducting much of our business online to the 100,000+ trees we’ve helped plant, we’re constantly working to make the world a little greener.

 But like Kermit famously said, “It’s not that easy being green.”
-Read on to find out how several TV producers learned this the hard way while filming the latest Esurance commercial.
+Read on to find out how several TV producers learned this the hard way while filming one of our Esurance commercials.

 Option 1: take the easy road and chop down a tree.